Tag Archives: 1991 Films

 But when a conspiracy implicating a crooked politician and an arsonist leads Brian back to Stephen, he is forced to overcome his brotherly competitiveness to crack the case.

-The story, despite being somewhat of a whodunit is not the strongest aspect of Backdraft nor much of a reason to tune in and follow.
-Too often the writing is lazy or languishes in television drama territory with obvious and melodramatic situational setups.
+The story, despite being somewhat of a whodunit, is not the strongest aspect of Backdraft, nor is it much of a reason to tune in and follow.
+Too often, the writing is lazy or languishes in television-drama territory, with obvious, melodramatic situational setups.

 The realism is not there.
-The fire sequences are completely stagey and meant to perfectly parlay the story elements rather than have an identity of their own.
+The fire sequences are completely stagy and meant to perfectly parlay the story elements rather than have an identity of their own.

-With all that said, the star of the film is the visuals that give Backdraft its adventure and edge-of-your-seat thrills.
-Even though I knew the fires and explosions were manipulated I felt like I was inside a burning room with the hissing and crackling sounds of the fire and wind enveloping me.
+With all that said, the star of the film is its visuals, which give Backdraft its adventure and edge-of-your-seat thrills.
+Even though I knew the fires and explosions were manipulated, I felt like I was inside a burning room with the hissing and crackling sounds of the fire and wind enveloping me.

-Yes, many characters are types and despite the big A-list stars Russell and Baldwin are the only ones who have much of anything to do.
-Their brotherly relationship though fraught with friction is at the heart of the characters though sometimes the corny dialogue slips into soap opera territory.
+Yes, many characters are types, and despite the big A-list stars, Russell and Baldwin are the only ones who have much of anything to do.

 Backdraft (1991) is a cinematic Hollywood mainstream film that works on many levels.
 Forget the lazy storylines and the predictability factors for a minute.
-It provides a blazing-hot inferno of sharp visuals that are to be commended and appreciated for their merits.
+It provides a blazing-hot inferno of sharp visuals that are worthy of commendation and appreciation.

 Oscar Nominations: Best Sound Effects Editing, Best Visual Effects, Best Sound